 #4 Baby shower guest list– who should be invited?

 Traditional: Start by making a list of people who you want to be a part of your baby’s life.
 Close family and friends are a great place to start.
-You may be limited by space at your venue, so consider that when you think about the number of people you want attending your baby shower.
+You may be limited by space at your venue, so have that in mind when you think about the guest list length.

 Modern: The guest list changes completely.
 Can’t feed 119 people?
 No problem.
-A modern baby shower can even include guests that are in remote locations.
+A modern baby shower can even include family members and friends that are in remote locations or far away.
 Virtual baby showers provide the tools to allow out-of-town guests to participate, either through games, photos, timelines, guest books, or tuning in to a live feed of the shower.
 Invite everyone you want and skip the baby shower etiquette ‘who gets invited’ game.

 Basically, virtual baby showers vastly increase the potential size of your shower.
 It’s real simple – you can extend a shower invitation to as many people as you want.
 And since anyone is free to drop in and out at their own convenience, scheduling issues will become a thing of the past.